Karthik-0027/Auto_Feature_Engineering_Agent/README.md

 * XLSX
 * XLS

-You can upload local files or provide dataset URLs.
+Datasets can be uploaded directly or loaded from URLs.

 ---